 Dividends will be foreign-source income.
 The amount of dividend income will include any amounts withheld by us in respect of Swiss income taxes.
 Subject to applicable limitations, some of which vary depending upon the U.S. Holder's particular circumstances, Swiss income taxes withheld from dividends on our common shares (at a rate not exceeding the applicable Treaty rate in the case of U.S. Holders eligible for Treaty benefits) may be creditable against the U.S. Holder's U.S. federal income tax liability.
 The rules governing foreign tax credits are complex.
 For example, Treasury regulations provide that, in the absence of an election to apply the benefits of an applicable income tax treaty, in order for foreign income taxes to be creditable the relevant foreign income tax rules must be consistent with certain U.S. federal income tax principles, and we have not determined whether the Swiss income tax system meets this requirement.
+The IRS released notices which provide relief from certain of the Treasury regulations' requirements for taxable years ending before the date that a notice or other guidance withdrawing or modifying the temporary relief is issued (or any later date specified in such notice or other guidance).
 U.S. Holders should consult their tax advisers regarding the creditability of any Swiss taxes in their particular circumstances (including the U.S. Holder's eligibility for Treaty benefits).
 In lieu of claiming a credit, U.S. Holders may be able to elect to deduct any Swiss income taxes in computing their taxable income, subject to generally applicable limitations under U.S. law.
-An election to deduct foreign taxes instead of claiming foreign tax credits applies to all creditable foreign taxes paid or accrued in the taxable year.
+An election to deduct non-U.S. taxes instead of claiming foreign tax credits applies to all otherwise creditable non-U.S. taxes paid or accrued in the taxable year.